 Over the past decade, adoption of a Council code of conduct has become accepted as a local government best practice.
-Staff have brought forward proposed Council Code of Conduct Bylaw No. 5229, 2023 for consideration in accordance with legislative requirements.
+Acting in accordance with Council's direction, staff have brought forward proposed Council Code of Conduct Bylaw No. 5112, 2021 for consideration.